rollup/rollup/docs/command-line-interface/index.md

 It can be useful to import your package file to e.g. mark your dependencies as "external" automatically.
 Depending on your Node version, there are different ways of doing that:

-- For Node 18.20+, you can use an import assertion
+- For Node 18.20+, you can use an import attribute

   ```js twoslash
   import pkg from './package.json' with { type: 'json' };